 It’s very common these days that when a business analyzes its consumers are growing rapidly, the next time to do would be allowing others to use the company’s trademark and services and open branches in various locations.
 This is what we call a franchise and the best example is fast-food chain McDonald or KFC.
 If you have the resources and you are willing to open a franchise of KFC, you just need to enter an agreement with the company’s authorized personnel and you can open your own KFC wherever you want.
 Because the original company is allowing more than one party to use its name and trademark, it’s important not to allow individuals to take advantage of the situation and somehow ruin the company’s goodwill in the market.
 This is where a franchise agreement company handy as it allows certain rights to the franchisee while ensuring that nothing is done without the simple authorization or permission of the franchiser.

 What is the Franchise Agreement?

-A franchise agreement is usually different from any other business agreement as it includes long list of terms and conditions or things allowed by the owner of the company that franchisee can do.
-This also means the original owner can decide how the franchisee will conduct business along with minimum or maximum number of employees, level of services and location of the franchise.
-Most importantly, the reason for allowing someone to use your company’s trademark is to get extra income which comes from the franchise as commission and this agreement clearly states how much percentage of the profit the franchisee has agreed to pay to the owner and what services he can attain in return of this amount.
+A franchise agreement is usually different from any other business agreement as it includes a long list of terms and conditions or things allowed by the owner of the company that the franchisee can do.
+This also means the original owner can decide how the franchisee will conduct business along with the minimum or maximum number of employees, level of services, and location of the franchise.
+Most importantly, the reason for allowing someone to use your company’s trademark is to get the extra income which comes from the franchise as commission and this agreement clearly states how much percentage of the profit the franchisee has agreed to pay to the owner and what services he can attain in return of this amount.